Kong/kongponents/docs/components/select.md

 ### positionFixed

-Use fixed positioning of the popover to avoid content being clipped by parental boundaries.
+Use fixed positioning for the select dropdown to avoid content being clipped by the boundaries of its parent container.
 See [KPopover](/components/popover#positionfixed) docs for more information.

 ### enableItemCreation